noor188/Central-Authentication-and-Authorization-System/README.md

 A login and permission system that other code can interact with.

 # Analysis
-Users of the Central Authentication and Authorization System should be able to:
+Other code will be able to query this module object for :
 1. (Authentication) Enure a user is really the person they say they are
 2. (Authorization) Determine whether a given user is permitted to perform a specific action